melt-umn/melt-website/content/silver/concepts/automatic-attributes.md

 }
 ```

-An example monoid attribute is `errors` in ableC.
 This translates to the following equivalent specification:

 ```
 synthesized attribute errors::[Message] with ++;